-HLN anchors Nancy Grace and Jane Velez-Mitchell have been identified as the targets of online threats that Arizona authorities say a
+Nancy Grace and Jane Velez-Mitchell identified as targets of Bath man over Jodi Arias coverage

 Maricopa County Sheriff Joe Arpaio announced the arrest of David Lee Simpson, of Bath, N.Y., earlier this week.
 Arpaio says the 48-year-old was infatuated with Arias and became upset by Grace and Velez-Mitchell's comments about the case.